-- Recruiting members on campus to include New Student Orientations each summer. - Ability to fundraise on and off-campus. - Utilization of University facilities and equipment with minimal or no cost to the organization. - Opportunity to apply for Student Government Association grants to assist with projects or programs. - Opportunity to apply for TAMIU Dining Grants coordinated by SOLE. - Utilizing The Leadership Lab after-hours for student organization related activities (if available). - Advertising approved flyers on campus bulletin boards. - Leadership skill development through participation in conferences, workshops, and activities - Recognition opportunities available at the member and organizational level - Trailblazers Co-Curricular Program credit for members and officers - Support available from SOLE Staff during normal business hours - Use of Presence system to maintain student organization information, including minutes, applications, pictures, etc. - Use of Presence, system to track involvement and service hours at the University, to develop your cocurricular transcript. - Use of Bursar's Office to deposit and house funds for your student organization at no cost.
+- Recruiting members on campus to include New Student Orientations each summer. - Ability to fundraise on and off-campus. - Utilization of University facilities and equipment with minimal or no cost to the organization. - Opportunity to apply for Student Government Association grants to assist with projects or programs. - Utilizing The Leadership Lab after-hours for student organization related activities (if available). - Advertising approved flyers on campus bulletin boards. - Leadership skill development through participation in conferences, workshops, and activities - Recognition opportunities available at the member and organizational level - Trailblazers Co-Curricular Program credit for members and officers - Support available from SOLE Staff during normal business hours - Use of Presence system to maintain student organization information, including minutes, applications, pictures, etc. - Use of Presence, system to track involvement and service hours at the University, to develop your cocurricular transcript. - Use of Bursar's Office to deposit and house funds for your student organization at no cost.